ErikaVasNormandy/erikavasnormandy.github.io/_posts/2022-05-07-saturday-morning-soulsborne.md

     <p style="float: left;"><img class="inktoberdisplay" src="/images/satmorningsoulsborne/10152022-bloodborne-Valtr.jpeg" >
 </p>
     <h3 style=" padding: 5px 5px 5px 5px">Bloodborne-tober III - Valtr </h3>
    <p style="padding: 10px 10px 10px 10px"> ”Now, there is one thing you must know.
 By the oath of the League, those who bear its rune will see vermin.
 Vermin writhe deep within all filth, and are the root of man's impurity.
-All vermin are to be crushed.
-The League exists to expunge all vermin, ridding us of any trace of human corruption.
-And so, until we are rid of all vermin, you must continue to hunt and kill.
 This bloody fate is ours alone.
 Do not expect the world to grasp our work...
 But remember, the confederates will always have my blessing...
 And each other.
 Always."
  <br>
     <a href="https://www.instagram.com/p/ChxODr4JuUN/?igshid=NDRkN2NkYzU="><img class="social-media-icons" src="https://raw.githubusercontent.com/ErikaVasNormandy/erikavasnormandy.github.io/master/img/social-media-icons/social-media-icon-instagram.png"></a>
     <a href="https://www.artstation.com/artwork/zDvEBm"><img class="social-media-icons" src="https://raw.githubusercontent.com/ErikaVasNormandy/erikavasnormandy.github.io/master/img/social-media-icons/social-media-icon-artstation.png"></a>